 The most certain way to refute the pro‑choice slogan is to ask the pro‑abortionist what he or she does to help mothers carry their babies to term.
 After all, that’s what the term “pro‑choice” implies: Support for all of the choices the mother might make.
-If the pro‑abortionist is an activist whose efforts are entirely directed towards making sure abortion remains `safe and legal,’ then their actions are not consistent with their words.
+If the pro‑abortionist is an activist whose efforts are entirely directed towards making sure abortion remains “safe and legal,” then his actions are not consistent with his words.

 Finally, we must stress what is being chosen when someone uses this slogan ― the killing of a defenseless and innocent unborn child.
 There is no “right to choose” something that is wrong.
 Racists cannot claim a “right to choose” oppressing minorities.
 Anti-Semites cannot claim a “right to choose” killing Jews.
 And, as society tells us, people who dislike homosexuals cannot say that they have a “right to choose” to physically assault them.

 Real choice means that all available options are ethical and do not harm others.
 When we choose evil, everyone suffers.

 - Reformed abortionist Bernard Nathanson, M.D., quoted in “‘Pro‑Choice’ Co‑Founder Rips Abortion Industry.”
 Whistleblower Magazine [WorldNetDaily], December 20, 2002.